Spokes publishes maps for

 Our three Lothians maps are also of excellent design, with whole-area mapping at 1:30,000, distances between junctions, and a much-appreciated and easy-to-understand gradient system.
 The reverse sides have street plans at 1:10,000 of many of the towns (space permitting) and information about places of interest for visitors.

-Order by post by sending a cheque payable to SPOKES to:
+Order [post-free] by sending a cheque payable to SPOKES to:

 232 Dalry Road